blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 ```
 Stoneshield (2nd)
-Casting Time: 1 reaction, taken when targeted by a ranged attack.
+Casting Speed: 1 reaction, taken when targeted by a ranged attack.
-Range: self
+Distance: self
 Duration: Instantaneous
 Sensing an incoming attack, you raise a four-inch-thick sheet of stone from the
 ground in front of you, completely obscuring your form.
 The shield becomes the